eddiedunnteaching/cit225/SystemAdministration.md

 We have talked about them several times in relation to other topics.

-One of the best things about linux is that every distribution ships with its own free App Store.
+One of the best things about linux is that every distribution ships with its own free app store.
 These app stores's are called package managers and while they have gui versions.
 At their heart they are all command line applications.

 There are two main package formats.